 Effective Date: 2013-04-09

 Memorial University of Newfoundland, as a public institution, is committed to openness, accountability and transparency in all of its activities.
 Questions arising from and information sought about Memorial University's activities will be met with forthright and timely responses.
 Most information about the university's operations is considered public information and is made easily accessible on the internet.
 The university is guided by and bound by federal and provincial laws regulating access to information and protection of privacy.

 To state the University's commitment to uphold the right of access to information in its custody or control in accordance with the Access to Information and Protection of Privacy Act (ATIPP Act), other applicable legislation and university policy.

 All organizational units of Memorial University.
 All information and records in the custody and/or under the control of the University.
 The policy is based on the requirements of the Access to Information and Protection of Privacy Act to which Memorial University is subject.

-ATIPP Act - The Access to Information and Protection of Privacy Act is a statute of Newfoundland and Labrador which applies to provincial public bodies.
+ATIPP Act - The Access to Information and Protection of Privacy Act, 2015, SNL 2015, C A-1.2 is a statute of Newfoundland and Labrador which applies to provincial public bodies.
 Memorial University is a public body under the ATIPP Act.

 ATIPP Request - A request for access to records made under the Access to Information and Protection of Privacy Act.